 TUBRUK: A huge gas giant planet in the Mu Brevort system.
 Similar to Planet Fall, another gas giant, Tubruk is a massive brown dwarf and is rich in gas elements.
 Several floating continents are currently under construction in the upper atmosphere of Tubruk.
 Tubruk has a vast moon gallery, comprised of over fifty moons, the largest being Clarissa, Mermadan, Vendros and Rauros.
 Tubruk, though a dangerous planet to navigate, is not as dangerous as Planet Fall.
-The city of Fountain-Lock of one of its chief cities.
+The city of Fountain-Lock is one of its chief cities.

 TUK: The lighthouse at Tuk is a Stronghold of the Sisterhood of Light.
 It is a tall lighthouse located on the northern point of Barrow island, looking out westward over the waters of the Sea of Esther.
 What the Sisters are looking for as they gaze at the waters is not generally known.